census-instrumentation/opencensus-website/content/quickstart/cpp/metrics.md

 - capitalizes the input
 - prints out the capitalized data to standard output

-In order to gain observability into the state of our application we shall collect the following metrics
+In order to gain observability into the state of our application we shall collect the following metrics:

 - Latency per processing loop
 - Number of lines read